nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 #### List recipe : `list`

-This command lists out all the recipes that you have added to the recipe book
+This command lists out all the recipes that you have added to the recipe book.

 Format: `list`